CHOCHENG, WHERE SUSTAINABILITY MEETS TRADITIONAL TAILORING

 What is the most valuable lessons you’ve learned across your career as a fashion designer?

 Most importantly, I have learned to trust my conscience.

 Where do you source your natural materials from?

 I am dedicated to environmentally conscious manufacturing.
 Therefore, the only materials that I use mainly come from heritage mills all over the UK.
 I appreciate the fact that they are at once sustainable and historical.

 In what ways do you incorporate these and other environmentally friendly methods in the manufacturing process?

 Sustainability is at the heart of my brand.
 I use only natural material sourced locally and also adopted a zero waste policy where we use leftover fabric scraps to make handcrafted buttons, paddings and trimmings.
 Apart from that, old samples are recycled and repurposed while we send leftover cotton fabric to a recycling company in order to be made into paper stationery.
 Hence, my brand is at once environmentally conscious and supportive to traditional craftsmanship.

-How would you describe the identity of the aesthetics and designs of your latest collection?
+In three words, describe the identity of your latest collection?

 Glamorous, humorous and courageous.